Care for clothes and body and conversations for the soul make up the gifts charitable trust Orange Sky gives to the community.

 Most people take for granted being able to put a set of clean clothes on every day.
 But when a person is homeless, access to bathing and laundry facilities is usually difficult.
 For many homeless people their clothes can be their most precious possessions and sometimes they have only one set.

-Eddie Uini is the organisation’s manager and sole employee.
+Eddie Uini is Orange Sky New Zealand’s operations manager and sole employee.
 He says it is a joy to be able to provide support in such as practical and encouraging way.
 When they started out some clients said it was their first shower in months.

 Orange Sky has installed washing machines, dryers and showers in vans which visit community organisations involved in supporting homeless people with services such as community meals and free dental care.